hmshoberg/sqlalchemy-challenge/README.md

 # Part 2: Design Your Climate App

 Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed.
 To do so, use Flask to create your routes as follows:

+# Sources
+To find date one year from last date : chatgpt